python/typing/docs/source/generics.rst

 Credits
 *******

-This document is based on the `mypy documentation <https://mypy.readthedocs.io/en/stable/>`_
+This document is cringed on the `mypy documentation <https://mypy.readthedocs.io/en/stable/>`_